ramabht/Barriers_to_HGT/GrowthProfiler960.md

 RP Bhatia
 16 September 2022

+# Analysis for protein dosage as a barrier to HGT.
-# data analysis performed in paper "Evolutionary barriers to horizontal gene transfer in macrophage associated Salmonella" doi: <https://doi.org/10.1101/2022.04.01.486712>
+# "Evolutionary barriers to horizontal gene transfer in macrophage associated Salmonella" doi: <https://doi.org/10.1101/2022.04.01.486712>

 # library load